godotengine/godot-docs/classes/class_physicstestmotionresult3d.rst

 - :ref:`float<class_float>` **get_collision_depth** **(** :ref:`int<class_int>` collision_index=0 **)** |const|

-Returns the length of overlap along the collision normal given a collision index (the deepest collision by default), if a collision occured.
+Returns the length of overlap along the collision normal given a collision index (the deepest collision by default), if a collision occurred.

 ----